zimolzak/psci-resource-proposal/README.md

-## Review cases
+## Review: Review of e-trigger identified cases to confirm accuracy, and any required e-trigger customization.

 An important step in the development of any e-trigger is ensuring its accuracy and clinical relevance.
-This is achieved by the verification of the output data generated by the e-trigger, and this section of *Safer Dx ENGAGE* will orient users to this process.
+This is achieved by the verification of the output data generated by the e-trigger, and this section of *Safer Dx EnGAGE* will orient users to this process.
 This will cover field testing of the e-trigger's accuracy, a multi-step process where the retrieved data are systematically reviewed by clinically trained staff as chart reviewers, amendments if necessary are made, and then